Battle of Studzianki

-The Battle of Studzianki was a tactical engagement between elements of the Soviet Red Army's 2nd Guards Tank Army employed as a cavalry mechanized group of the 1st Belorussian Front, together with Polish 1st Armoured Brigade and elements of the German 9th Army of the Army Group North Ukraine defending the area south of Warsaw.
-The battle was part of the Operation Bagration.
+The Battle of Studzianki was an August 1944 tank battle between elements of the Soviet 8th Guards Combined Arms Army aided by the Polish 1st Armoured Brigade in the defense of the Magnuszew bridgehead area south of Warsaw from armoured elements of the German 9th Army.
+The engagement was part of the Operation Bagration.

 Battle

-The 2nd Tank Army was launched through the breach in the German 4th Panzer Army's front between Parczew and Chełm, and bypassing Lublin attempted to find a crossing over the Vistula.
-It was supported by the First Polish Army, including its 1st Armoured Brigade.
+The Soviet 2nd Guards Tank Army, employed as a cavalry mechanized group of the 1st Belorussian Front, was launched through the breach in the German 4th Panzer Army's front between Parczew and Chełm, and bypassing Lublin attempted to find a crossing over the Vistula.
+It was supported by the 1st Polish Army, including its 1st Armoured Brigade.
 In a hasty encounter battle, the 1st Armoured Brigade was located in the first echelon of the 2nd Tank Army.
-At the point where the army was able to occupy the Magnuszew bridgehead, the Polish brigade engaged advance elements of the counter-attacking German Fallschirm-Panzer Division 1 Hermann Göring, which had express orders to keep the Red Army from crossing the Vistula.
-The German counter-attack tried to dislodge the Soviet engineers and the Polish troops providing support for them, behind the Vistula, off the bridgehead.
+At the point where the army was able to occupy the Magnuszew bridgehead, the Polish brigade engaged advance elements of the German Fallschirm-Panzer Division 1 Hermann Göring of the Army Group North Ukraine, which had express orders to keep the Red Army from crossing the Vistula.
+The German attack intended to dislodge the Soviet engineers and the Polish troops providing support for them off the bridgehead.

-On the 9th, the Germans captured the village of Grabnowola before attempting to push forward to destroy the Soviet forward elements.
-Initially achieving some success until an attack by the Polish 3rd Tank Company pushed them back before, on the 11th, an attack from the 1st Tank Company drove them from the village of Studzianki.
-Fierce fighting ensued as the German attack stalled with the 1st Company being forced to fight for the village more than 7 times until, on the 15th, the majority of German forces were encircled and destroyed.
-Remaining elements of the German forces continued to fight for another day however, retreated by the 17th.
+On August 9, 1944, the Germans aided by an armoured element from the 19th Panzer Division captured the village of Grabnowola before attempting to push forward to destroy the forward elements of the Soviet 8th Guards Combined Arms Army.
+The Germans initially achieved some success against units of the 35th Guards Rifle Division and the 57th Guards Motor Rifle Division until an armoured counterattack by the Polish 3rd Tank Company pushed them back.
+On August 11, an attack by the Polish 1st Tank Company drove them from the village of Studzianki.
+Fierce fighting ensued as the German attack stalled with the 1st Company being forced to fight for the village more than seven times until, on the 15th, the German main force was encircled and destroyed.
+Remaining German forces continued to fight for another day, but retreated by August 17.

+The battle was a complete failure for the Germans.
+Whilst their attack had initially achieved some success in the battle, pushing towards the bridgehead itself, it was then forced all the way back by the Polish armoured counterattack and was costly in terms of men and material.
+The Polish 1st Armoured Brigade destroyed or captured about 10 German tanks, 16 artillery guns and mortars, and 6 half-tracks, while losing 18 destroyed and 9 damaged tanks.

 Aftermath

-The battle had been a complete failure for the Germans.
-Whilst they had initially achieved some success in the battle, pushing all the way to the bridgehead itself, it had been forced back by the Polish counterattack and was costly in terms of men and material.
-For the Polish and Soviets, the battle had been a resounding success.